stared/old-blog-gridsome-pre-2024/content/blog/from-jekyll/2017-01-06-king-man-woman-queen-why/index.md

 ## Intro

-**word2vec** is an algorithm that transforms words into vectors, so that words with similar meaning end up laying close to each other.
-Moreover, it allows us to use vector arithmetics to work with analogies, for example the famous `king - man + woman = queen`.
+**word2vec** is an algorithm that transforms words into vectors, so that words with similar meanings end up laying close to each other.
+Moreover, it allows us to use vector arithmetics to work with analogies, for example, the famous `king - man + woman = queen`.

 I will try to explain how it works, with special emphasis on the meaning of vector differences, at the same time omitting as many technicalities as possible.

-If you would rather explore than read, here is an interactive exploration by my mentee Julia Bazińska, now a freshman of computer science at the University of Warsaw:
+If you would rather explore than read, here is an interactive exploration by my mentee Julia Bazińska, now a freshman in computer science at the University of Warsaw:

 - [Word2viz](https://lamyiowce.github.io/word2viz/) by using [GloVe](http://nlp.stanford.edu/projects/glove/) pre-trained vectors (it takes 30MB to load - please be patient)